 For example, the production of whey used to be an unwanted by-product of the dairy industry.
 Now, some of Ireland's innovative bioeconomy companies are using that whey to manufacture whey protein - a dietary supplement that is used by athletes.
 There are many more examples across a range of sectors, including agriculture, marine, forestry and energy as well as biopharmaceuticals.

-The National Policy Statement on the Bioeconomy sets out a framework to strengthen the bioeconomy in Ireland.
+The Bioeconomy - National Policy Statement sets out a framework to strengthen the bioeconomy in Ireland.

 The potential benefits for Ireland from the bioeconomy – to contribute to climate change mitigation, promote rural employment and drive economic development – are well recognised.